NCAA ratifies new constitution, paving way to restructuring

 The wealthiest and most powerful football-playing conference, such as the SEC and the Big Ten, do not want to be held back from spending their riches on athletes.
 Much of the rest of Division I worries about how to keep up.

-“Is there possibly a new division?”
-West Virginia athletic director Shane Lyons has suggested.
+“The big-picture questions, frankly, are focused on what does Division I want to be, how does it define itself?
+What holds it together?
+What differentiates different members of that division?”
+Emmert told the AP.

-West Virginia is a member of the Big 12, another one of the so-called Power Five whose schools tend to dominate Division I competition, along with Pac-12 and Atlantic Coast Conference.
+The so-called Power Five conferences, whose 65 schools tend to dominate Division I competition, include the SEC, Big Ten, Big 12, Pac-12 and Atlantic Coast Conference.

 The Knight Commission on Intercollegiate Athletics has recommended moving major college football from under the NCAA’s umbrella altogether and creating a separate organization to manage the 10 conferences and 130 schools competing in Division I’s Bowl Subdivision.